tokkonopapa/WordPress-IP-Geo-Block/README.md

   get a country code from an IP address.
 There are two types of API which support only IPv4 or both IPv4 and IPv6.
 This plugin will automatically choose an appropriate API.

-* **Cache mechanism:**
-  A cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against the burst accesses with a short period of time.

 * **Database auto updater:**
   [MaxMind](http://www.maxmind.com "MaxMind - IP Geolocation and Online Fraud Prevention")